dawidpotocki/mutt-wizard/README.md

   `i` prefix in mutt: `i1`: first email account, `i5`: fifth, etc.
 + Easy movement to mail folders in mutt: `gi`: go to inbox, `gs` to sent mail, `ga` to archive, `gS` to spam, `gd` to drafts, etc.
-+ Some default controls and colors.
-This system is going to be integrated into my [public auto-rice script](https://larbs.xyz) so I want it to look pretty and be usable out the box.
 + An optional autosync script that will smartly run offlineimap when connected to the internet at what interval you want and will notify you with a ding when new mail arrives.